Spin Topological Field Theory and Fermionic Matrix Product States: Equivariant spin-TQFT and equivariant fermionic MPS

-Centrality of $p$ ensures that $R(g)$ is even with respect to this grading, for all $g\in \cG$.
-A $(\cG,p)$-equivariant Frobenius algebra is a Frobenius algebra $(A,m,\eta)$ with an action of $(\cG,p)$ that satisfies and for all $a,b\in A, g\in G$.
-As was true for the special case $\cG=\ZZ_2$, there are two notions of tensor product of these algebras: the usual one that forgets the distinguished $\ZZ_2$-grading and a supertensor product \eqref{fermstack} that remembers it.
-In both cases, the symmetry acts on the product as which is a special case of the rule for $\phi_1\otimes\phi_2\in\End(A_1)\otimes\End(A_2)$, where we have taken $R(g)=R_1(g)\otimes R_2(g)$.
+for all $a,b\in A, g\in G$.
+As was true for the special case $\cG=\ZZ_2$, there are two notions of tensor product of these algebras: the usual one that forgets the distinguished $\ZZ_2$-grading and a supertensor product \eqref{supertensor} that remembers it.
+In both cases, the symmetry acts on the product as